-Although we do offer walk-in for mammograms, you may still schedule an appointment for your convenience.
+Although we do offer walk-in appointments for mammograms, you may still schedule an appointment for your convenience.
 Our 3D mammograms take less than 30 minutes from check-in to the completion of your exam.
-To schedule an appointment, please call 360-346-2347 between 8:30 a.m. and 4 p.m., Monday thru Friday.
+To schedule an appointment, please call 360-346-2347 between 8:30 a.m. and 4 p.m., Monday through Friday.

 Financial Assistance for Mammograms

-If you should be receiving a mammogram or check-up but do not have insurance or funding to pay for it, please contact the Diagnostic Imaging Department about your options for financial assistance.
+If you need a mammogram or check-up but do not have insurance or funding to pay for it, please contact the Diagnostic Imaging Department about your options for financial assistance.
 Early detection is the key to beating breast cancer!
 Summit Pacific works with the Washington Breast & Cervical Health Program to help uninsured and low-income women receive their annual examinations.
-Our Enrollment Specialist is also available at 360-346-2269 to assist patients who do not have insurance.

 Magnetic Resonance Imaging (MRI)

-Magnetic Resonance Imaging (MRI) is a state-of-the-art imaging procedure that produces very detailed pictures of internal body structures.
-It is used to identify tumors, neurological problems, orthopedic injuries, blood vessel flow, and other medical conditions.
+Magnetic Resonance Imaging (MRI) is the preferred procedure for diagnosing potential problems and produces very detailed images of internal bodily structures.
+It is used to identify tumors, neurological problems, orthopedic injuries, blood vessel flow and other medical conditions.

-Patients having a MRI at our imaging facility will be asked to wear clothing with no metal, and remove all jewelry.
-Exams can last from 30-60 minutes, you may be asked to fast and certain exams may require contrast.
+Patients scheduled for an MRI at our imaging facility will be asked to wear clothing with no metal and remove all jewelry.
+Exams can last from 30-60 minutes.
+You may be asked to fast and certain exams may require contrast.